 International Student & Scholar Services (ISSS) collaborates with New Student and Family Programs and other offices on campus to provide a comprehensive orientation to all international students.
 Please read below for details on the requirements for your situation.
 During the months prior to the first day of classes, ISSS will send New International Student Newsletters.
 Please check your UW Tacoma email account often!

 Undergraduate (Bachelor's) Students

 If you are a new undergraduate (Bachelor's degree) student who is transferring from another college/university or attending college for the first time, please complete all of the following orientation requirements:

-1. Register for and attend one of the Husky Orientation Week (HOW) in-person sessions between December 17-18, 2019, which is provided by New Student and Family Programs.
+1. Register for and attend one of the Husky Orientation Week (HOW) in-person sessions on Tuesday, March 24, which is provided by New Student and Family Programs.
 During this mandatory session, you will meet other new students, learn about university resources, and receive your Husky ID card.

 - Visit the New Student Orientation page.
 You will be able to register for HOW after you pay your New Student Enrollment and Orientation Fee (NSEOF).

 - Freshmen (first time in college) students must attend an in-person orientation.

 - Transfer students have the option to do an online orientation, but we highly recommend attending the in-person orientation for all new students.